Katherine-Holland/Oxford-Weather-Data/README.md

 ### Refactoring

 ![Image]()
+Type error:
+During refactoring the code bug: Modify compare_data Function

+modify the compare_data function so that it doesn't expect the month as a parameter since it's getting the month inside the function already.

+Modify Calls in main() Function

+Adjust the calls in the main() function to remove the unnecessary month argument, as it's now handled within compare_data

 ## Deployment
 I deployed the site via Heroku.
 These are the steps I followed, using the Code Institute 'Love Sandwiches" project to guide me.